 - You don’t get to choose what to make: Going off the last point, you don’t really get to pick what you do with custom orders.
 Yes, you can say no if you don’t want to do it, or you can say you only make custom blankets or whatever, but at the end, what you make is what they asked for.

-- Etsy – click here to sign up for the Etsy course coming soon (or here to get 40 free listings now!)
+- Etsy – check out my free All About Etsy course (or here to get 40 free listings now!)

 - Facebook groups